 My first brain injury was after a motorcycle accident in March 2020.
 A driver had pulled out in front of me on a country road and I woke up in an ambulance.
 I was wearing a helmet during the crash and had no memory of the accident.
 I still don't.
 My discharge paperwork from the hospital indicated that I had suffered a concussion and a mild Traumatic Brain Injury (TBI).
 I was referred to a doctor who specializes in concussion for follow-up.

-My second was after my bicycle accident.
+My second brain injury was a bicycle accident.
 If you can believe this, I was struck by a deer while riding my bicycle in my neighborhood.
 My head hit the pavement very hard and I wasn't wearing a helmet.
-This time, I woke up in the ICU of the hospital 3 weeks later.
-I would remain in ICU for another 2 weeks before being transferred to a rehab unit where I was visited on a daily basis by a psychologist.
+This time, I woke up in the ICU of the hospital about 3 weeks later.
+I would remain in ICU for another week or so before being transferred to a rehab unit.
+There, I was visited on a daily basis by a psychologist.
 Upon discharge, I learned that I had suffered a severe TBI.
 As with the motorcycle accident, I have no memory of what happened. ...not the slightest recollection.

 Though I had suffered two serious accidents, neither of which was my fault, I've never, for an instant, felt sorry for myself.
 I can't explain this other than I'm certain that God watched over me.
 Things happen, even crazy things, and often God uses them for good.
 If you question this perspective, please check out this section of my website.
 I know this - I am a better person as a result of these accidents.
 People who know me well, will attest to this fact.